cw1091293482/Deep-Incremental-Image-Retrieval/README.md

 # Acknowledgement
-Thanks for the code release from WangXun from: https://github.com/bnu-wangxun/Deep_Metric
-if use this code, please consider citing the papers:
+Thanks for the code release from WangXun from: https://github.com/bnu-wangxun/Deep_Metric if use this code, please consider citing the papers:

 @article{chen2021feature,
   title={Feature Estimations based Correlation Distillation for Incremental Image Retrieval},
-  author={Wei Chen and Yu Liu and Nan Pu and Weiping Wang and Li Liu and Lew Michael S},
+  author={Wei Chen and Yu Liu and Nan Pu and Weiping Wang and Li Liu and Lew, Michael S},
   journal={IEEE Transactions on Multimedia},
   year={2021},
 }

 @inproceedings{wang2019multi,
 title={Multi-Similarity Loss with General Pair Weighting for Deep Metric Learning},
-author={Wang Xun and Han Xintong, Huang Weilin and Dong Dengke and Scott Matthew R},
+author={Wang, Xun and Han, Xintong and Huang, Weilin and Dong, Dengke and Scott, Matthew R},
 booktitle={CVPR},
 year={2019}
 }